jonyamagiri/alx-system_engineering-devops/0x00-shell_basics/README.md

 : Displays the contents list of the current directory.

 ./2-bring_me_home
-: Changes the working directory to the user
+: Changes the working directory to the user's home directory

+./3-listfiles
+: Displays current directory contents in long format